HackBerkeley/Growler/README.md

 Now that you have Flask installed, you can get started.
 First, create a folder to hold your new project:

-    mkdir cheeper
+    mkdir hakker
-    cd cheeper
+    cd hakker
     touch server.py

 - If you are on Windows, you don't have the `touch` command.
-Just open up your text editor and save a file called `server.py` in the `cheeper` folder.
+Just open up your text editor and save a file called `server.py` in the `hakker` folder.

-You just created the `cheeper` folder and a `server.py` file inside of it.
+You just created the `hakker` folder and a `server.py` file inside of it.
 Now open up `server.py` in your favorite text editor.

 Okay, so let's get started with Flask.

 First, what exactly is a web framework?
 When a person goes to a website, they send what's called an *HTTP request* to that website, asking for the site's content.
 Our web framework, Flask, will handle requests that are sent to us, and send back our site's content via an *HTTP response*.

-Let's try building Hello World.
+Let's try building Hello World, but with a twist.

 ```python
 from flask import Flask